VirusTotal/yara/docs/writingrules.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^

 Another modifier that can be applied to text strings is ``fullword``.
-This modifier guarantee that the string will match only if it appears in the file delimited by non-alphanumeric characters.
-For example the string *domain*, if defined as ``fullword``, don't matches *www.mydomain.com* but it matches *www.my-domain.com* and *www.domain.com*.
+This modifier guarantees that the string will match only if it appears in the file delimited by non-alphanumeric characters.
+For example the string *domain*, if defined as ``fullword``, doesn't match *www.mydomain.com* but it matches *www.my-domain.com* and *www.domain.com*.

 Regular expressions